Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros-and-converts/README.md

 - Test setup: MV1FZS recapped from fresh, beefy enough arcade power supply (5.00V during all tests), good quality sound amplifier after a High/Low impedance adapter.
 - Supplier: [Guangzhou San Star Online Shop](https://www.aliexpress.com/store/202692), March 2026.
 - Unibios 4.0 verdict: Checksum NG
 - Glitches: No graphical glitches - sound glitches like scratchy sound during some explosions, some oversaturated sound effects (similar to Metal Slug 4 on the 161 in 1).
 Adding 47 pF ceramic capacitors to SDRMPX, SDPMPX, SDROE and SDPOE does not change anything.
+The 16 MBytes chip used (M59PW1282) is probably not suitable for the task.
 - This board was clearly modified at some point (scratches, traces of desoldering)

 **Sticker**